Although there are some great cloud storage services on the market today, there are lots of benefits to building your own cloud storage platform.

 Recommended for: technically advanced users.

-SparkleShare isn't the easiest to use DIY cloud storage tool in this list.
+SparkleShare isn't the easiest to use the DIY cloud storage tool in this list.
 However, if you know a little bit about Linux or have used the Git software system before, it's a great option to consider.

 Like ownCloud, SparkleShare is an open-source cloud storage system and is completely free.
 Another similarity is that the host SparkleShare computer will need to be running Linux.